 At its meeting on 27 June 2018, the Committee agreed to focus its budget scrutiny on investment to support Clyde and Hebrides ferry services.

-The survey and call for views is now closed and submissions received after the closing date will not be considered.
+The call for evidence is now closed - no further submissions will be accepted.

 Read the submissions received